 - Place thermometer in on top of everything.
 Close the cooler.

-- Day Two
+Day Two

 - Check the cooler.
 Everything should still be under the brine and completely frozen.
 If it is not covered, adjust the weight to make sure the turkey stays down below the liquid.
 Temperature should be 41.

-- Day Three
+Day Three

 - We will check the cooler twice from here on out.

 - AM-Check the cooler.
 If the cooler isn’t 41 degrees, you will need to add ice.
 Remove your “lid”.
-By this time the turkey should be feeling just a barely soft on the outside but still frozen for the most part.
+By this time the turkey should be feeling just a barely soft on the outside but may still be frozen for the most part.
 Add ice if needed.
 Replace the lid and weight.

 - PM- Remove lid and weight.
 Now carefully flip the turkey over.
 See how loose the legs are and if you can get the bag of goodies and the neck out of the cavity.
 Check temp and add ice.

-- Day Four or Five
+Day Four or Five

 - AM-open cooler and check temp.
 If you didn’t remove the items from the cavity yesterday it should be ready today.
 Remove everything from inside the body and neck area.
 Add lots of ice.